jeremy-denis/web/my-timer/README.md

 min      : the minimum value to start the timer max      : the maximum value of the timer.
-When the value is reach the timer is stop step     : the value that will be add to the timer at each step
+When the value is reach the timer is stop step     : the value that will be add to the timer at each step desc     : if the desc attributes is equal to true it will doing a reversing timer from the max to the minuimum value

 #### duration sample